The 5-Minute Guide to Construction Photo Documentation

 Manual photo documentation for construction is time-consuming, clunky, and often an ineffective way to record jobsite progress over time.
 Photos inevitably end up buried in a tangle of folders and logins.
 You might need to find a single photo among hundreds for a big OAC meeting and then realize it’s lost, or that you never took it in the first place.

-There are a few best practices you’ll want to follow, and in this guide we’ll walk you through all of them.
-Here are the 5 steps to better construction photo documentation:
+There are a few best practices you’ll want to follow, and in this free guide, we’ll walk you through all of them.
+Here are the five steps to better construction photo documentation:

-To learn more about how to take better photos for construction documentation, download the whitepaper.
+To learn more about how to take better photos for construction documentation, download our free eBook.